• IRIS Center

 Sherman, C. K., & De La Paz, S. (2015).
 FIX: A strategic approach to writing and revision for students with learning disabilities.
 TEACHING Exceptional Children, 48(2), 93–101.

 In this article, the authors offer details about the FIX approach to writing instruction.
-Included is information on this “metacognitive strategy,” as well as how that strategy can be combined with SRSD, sample essays, and notes on using FIX with English language learners.
+Included is information on this “metacognitive strategy,” as well as how that strategy can be combined with SRSD, sample essays, and notes on using FIX with English learners.

 Online Resources